unchain-tech/UNCHAIN-projects/docs/Polygon-Whitelist-NFT/en/section-3/lesson-1_Metadata and IPFS Introduction.md

 IPFS operates as a decentralized node network designed for storing and sharing files.
 Each file on IPFS is identified by a content hash based on its content.
 This content hash is known as a **CID** - a `Content ID`.
 In simpler terms, when you upload a file to IPFS, the various nodes on the IPFS network check if a node has already uploaded the same content.
 If they find a match, they return the previous CID to you; if not, the nodes store the file and provide you with a new CID.

 With a CID, you can access the content of the file stored on IPFS.
-The Metadata CID for Bored Ape Yacht Club (BAYC) is QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq (Note: A CID doesn't necessarily refer to a single file; it can represent a folder containing multiple files bundled together, known as a "car" to facilitate uploading.
-BAYC uses a bundled multi-file CID).
+The Metadata CID for Bored Ape Yacht Club（BAYC）is QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq（Note: A CID doesn't necessarily refer to a single file; it can represent a folder containing multiple files bundled together, known as a "car" to facilitate uploading.
+BAYC uses a bundled multi-file CID）.

 The standard IPFS link format is `IPFS://+CID`, like: `IPFS://QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq`.

-However, this format is only effective when used in some IPFS-supported browsers (such as Brave) by directly entering the `IPFS` address in the address bar.
+However, this format is only effective when used in some IPFS-supported browsers（such as Brave）by directly entering the `IPFS` address in the address bar.
 Other browsers, like Chrome, do not support this format.

 Consequently, we need an IPFS gateway to access its IPFS content.
 Examples include:

 https://cloudflare-ipfs.com/ipfs/+CID

-In this way, we can easily access the Metadata content of Bored Ape Yacht Club (BAYC).
+In this way, we can easily access the Metadata content of Bored Ape Yacht Club（BAYC）.

 https://cloudflare-ipfs.com/ipfs/QmeSjSinHpPnmXmspMjwiXyN6zS4E9zccariGR3jxcaWtq/